marcelo-ferraz/smol-forms/readme.md

 ```

 ## The API
 There are two main ways to use `smol-forms`, the hook (**useSmolForm**) or the component (**SmolForm<T>**).
-Both have the same-ish signature (the component contains some visual aspects and a ref to the current instance of the engine).
+Both have the similar signatures (the component contains some visual aspects and a ref to the current instance of the engine).
-I chose to provide those two endpoints, so you can use what feels more confortable to you.
+I chose to provide those two endpoints, so you can use what feels more comfortable to you.
 Their core is the same, which is actually the hook, so there are no surprises when using it.
 Chose whatever you like and be happy.
 ### The useSmolForm hook
 This hook is the central point of the lib.
 It concerns itself with entity `validation`, entity `binding` and the entity `value`.